n2diving/rspec-capybara-docker-grid/README.md

 I've included bash scripts in the `/bin` directory as wrappers for the `docker-compose` commands.
 Hopefully, once you've completed the initial setup, you won't have to recall any docker commands. :smiley:

-Both RSpec and Capybara are automatically provisioned in the `rspec` docker image.
+Both RSpec and Capybara are automatically provisioned in the `testrunner` docker image.
 As usual, you can easily customize their configurations in `spec/spec_helper.rb`.

 ## Dependencies (OSX)